Kyle Kosier

-Kyle Kosier (/ˈkoʊʃər/; born November 27, 1978) is a former American football guard who played in 143 games in the National Football League (NFL) for the San Francisco 49ers, Detroit Lions, and Dallas Cowboys.
-He played college football at Arizona State University.
+Kyle Kosier (/ˈkoʊʃər/; born November 27, 1978) is an American former professional football guard who played in 143 games in the National Football League (NFL).
+He played college football at Arizona State University and was selected by the San Francisco 49ers in the seventh round of the 2002 NFL draft.
+Kosier also played for the Detroit Lions and Dallas Cowboys.

 Early and personal life

 Kosier was born in Peoria, Arizona, to Keith (a recycler) and Marlene Kosier, and is Jewish, as is his mother.
 On discovering that Dallas Cowboys teammate Igor Olshansky was also Jewish, he said: "That's kind of cool to have a teammate share the same faith that I have".

 Kosier attended Cactus High School in Glendale, Arizona, where he was a letterman in football, basketball, baseball, and track and graduated in 1997.
 In football, his athleticism allowed him to play middle linebacker at a bigger size than most players could.
 As a senior in 1996, he was named Class 4A All-State, the Arizona Republic named him to the All-Arizona Team, and KPNX-TV named him the 1996 Arizona Class 4A Defensive Player of the Year.
 He finished with 634 career tackles.
+He also had an extensive football career at the Peoria Unified School District.

 In 2011, he became the first football player to have his jersey retired by Cactus High School.